 Church, Darlington on 7 July 1877.
 He was aged 31 and she was aged 28.
 The

-Polly Thompson and the service was conducted by the Reverend T E Hodgson
+was conducted by the Reverend T E Hodgson vicar.

-32, about the time of his marriage
+time of his marriage

 It appears that the newly wedded couple moved to

 a cottage at Kilton-Thorpe.
 According to Brotton Parish Register, their

 eldest son John was baptised on 17 February 1878 having been born 24 December

 1877.
 He was born "to Martin and Catherine Jane Farndale of Kilton

 Thorpe, a miner."
 Their next child, a daughter, Elizabeth Lindsay was

-born two years later on 11 December 1879 and baptised at Brotton on 25
+born two years later on 11 December 1879 and baptised at Brotton on 25 January 1850.
+Martin and

 Catherine were still living at Kilton Thorpe, but he was now described as a

 at Brotton on 31 July 1881 and his

 parents were still at Kilton-Thorpe and described as farmers.